Our webinars proved vital to journalists covering the pandemic after newsrooms shut down

 Each webinar brought together top health experts with leading journalists to focus on a critical theme of the pandemic.
 The topics were chosen to maximize their utility and interest to working journalists, providing a deep dive into complex and timely topics that anticipated the next phase of media coverage.

-Christensen recalls an April 2021 webinar on the long-term effects of COVID, a topic that had not been on her radar.
+Christensen recalls an April 2021 webinar on the long-term effects of COVID, a topic that she had briefly covered but not in much depth.
 After the webinar, she took what she had learned back to her CNN colleagues, and became the “go-to person” in the CNN newsroom for stories about long COVID.

 A common thread through the webinars that Christensen particularly appreciated was the focus on social justice issues.
 Interspersed with the pandemic-related offerings were webinars examining issues of systemic racism following the murder of George Floyd, and the health disparities starkly revealed by COVID deaths and barriers to care.